ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Sarah and Martin: We need to be aware that legal regimes may contribute, e.g., in the areas of non-commercial use.
 And this may happen in two directions, in saying what can be claimed by rightsholders and what can be done by users or crawlers.

-Paul: There's likely rules about accessability and spam filtering.
+Paul: There's likely rules about accessibility and spam filtering.

 Suresh: I'm not keen on adding this to the vocabulary document but rather make an applicability document.
 Not all material may be done at the same time.